Cauchy-Schwarz Regularized Autoencoder: Evaluation

 \textbf{Optimization and hyperparameters} All model weights of the neural networks were initialized according to~\cite{glorot2010understanding}.
 For fitting a mixture of two Gaussians in Subsection~\ref{subsec:empirical_analysis}, we use gradient descent with a learning rate of $0.001$ for both KL and CS minimization.
 For training all other models, we used the ADAM algorithm~\cite{kinga2015method}, where we set the learning rate to $5 \cdot 10^{-4}$ and mini-batches of size $100$.
-Additionally, to boost the generative capabilities of the decoder, we used the linear warm-up~\cite{bowman2015generating} for 100 epochs.
+Additionally, we used the linear warm-up~\cite{bowman2015generating} for 100 epochs to avoid early collapse of the latent variable due to the divergence regularization.
 During training, we used early-stopping with a look ahead of $100$ iterations to prevent over-fitting.
 For semi-supervised learning of DISFA and FERA2015 we perform optimization in two phases.
 First, we only train in an unsupervised fashion without any labels.
 Subsequently, we used the pre-trained model to include semi-supervised training with labels.
 Further, due to the imbalance of both datasets' label distribution, we also used iterative balanced batches during training.
-For further details, we refer to the Appendix~\ref{app:subsec:ssl_face}.
+For further details, we refer to the Appendix (Section 3.2).

 \textbf{Evaluation metrics} We report all evaluation metrics on the test set based on the best validation loss from training.
 In fact, the log-marginal likelihood (LL) has been the default evaluation metric for models optimizing the LL or ELBO.
-The marginal likelihood can be computed by importance sampling by generating $S$ samples from the recognition model and using the following estimator:
+The marginal likelihood can be computed generating $S$ samples from the recognition model using importance sampling and using the following estimator: